 My City, My Heritage – Namma Bengaluru

-This tour covers history of Bengaluru from period 800 CE to 1800 CE.
-Our students explore the origins of the city, battles and historical events that helped shape it.
+This tour covers the history of Bengaluru from period 800 CE to 1800 CE.
+Our students explore the origins of the city, battles, and historical events that helped shape it.
 They find answers to questions on the city’s past – What were the architectural influences of early Bengaluru?
 What construction materials and tools were used in 18th century Bengaluru?
 Children visit the Bangalore Fort and Tipu Sultan’s Summer Palace and get to keep a copy of the oldest map of Bengaluru as a souvenir.
-They get to study maps, paintings, relief sculptures and architecture of these monuments as we revisit history.
+They get to study maps, paintings, relief sculptures, and architecture of these monuments as we revisit history.

 Farm to Table (Thota to Oota)